-Freedom from Torture wanted to grow their supporter base, to increase brand recognition, and most importantly for them, to increase their numbers of regular givers. more onion worked with them to achieve this through a project focused on supporter email journeys built to fit around the supporter, their interests, actions and personal timeline.
+Freedom from Torture wanted to grow their supporter base, to increase brand recognition, and most importantly for them, to increase their numbers of regular givers. more onion worked with them to achieve this through a project focused on supporter email journeys built to fit around the supporter, their interests, actions a

 We supported Freedom from Torture to generate brand new leads from a mixture of sources.
 This included actions on change.org and Care2 but also Facebook and sharing.
 We designed content, wrote copy and ran tests to develop the most cost effective ways to bring suitable leads into the project.

 Once new sign-ups were recruited, the heart of this project was the supporter journeys.
 Using automated emails and the powerful Campaignion/MailChimp integration, we were able to create tailored journeys that responded to the supporter's own past actions and timeline.

 We developed a series of email journeys that fit together into an unfolding narrative of the organisation, up to 23 emails were sent to each user, spread over the course of four months.
 Each had meaningful ways that the supporter could get involved and each offered something to help them better understand the organisation's work, why it was so important, and their place in it.
 With Christmas on the horizon and a fixed launch date for an advocacy campaign, we grouped new supporters into cohorts, so that the order of the journey could be changed depending on when the user first joined the list.
 This ensured that even within an automated system the emails felt timely.
 This also created great opportunities for testing and refinement.

 As well as designing these automated journeys, more onion built them in MailChimp, wrote the copy, built the landing pages in Campaignion and managed a system of tracking and testing to constantly optimise performance.

 The success of the supporter journey hinged on providing meaningful ways for the new supporters to engage.
 Talking at someone isn't enough to build a relationship.